-How to insert breaks/videos and image slates during live stream?
+How do I insert breaks/videos and image slates during a live stream?

 Media Services v3 live encoding does not yet support inserting video or image slates during live stream.

 You can use a live on-premises encoder to switch the source video.
-Many apps provide ability to switch sources, including Telestream Wirecast, Switcher Studio (on iOS), OBS Studio (free app), and many more.
+Many apps provide to ability to switch sources, including Telestream Wirecast, Switcher Studio (on iOS), and OBS Studio (free app).

-Should I use an AES-128 clear key encryption or a DRM system?
+Should I use AES-128 clear key encryption or a DRM system?

-DRM systems like PlayReady, Widevine, and FairPlay all provide an additional level of encryption on the key used to decrypt the content compared to an AES-128 clear key.
-The content key is encrypted to a key protected by the DRM runtime in additional to any transport level encryption provided by TLS.
+DRM systems like PlayReady, Widevine, and FairPlay all provide an additional level of encryption on the key that's used to decrypt the content, compared to an AES-128 clear key.
+The content key is encrypted to a key protected by the DRM runtime in addition to any transport-level encryption provided by TLS.
 Additionally, decryption is handled in a secure environment at the operating system level, where it's more difficult for a malicious user to attack.
-DRM is recommended for use cases where the viewer might not be a trusted party and you require the highest level of security.
+We recommend DRM for use cases where the viewer might not be a trusted party and you need the highest level of security.

-How to show a video only to users who have a specific permission, without using Azure AD?
+How do I show a video to only users who have a specific permission, without using Azure AD?

-You don't have to use any specific token provider (such as Azure AD).
-You can create your own JWT provider (so-called STS, Secure Token Service), using asymmetric key encryption.
+You don't have to use any specific token provider such as Azure Active Directory (Azure AD).
+You can create your own JWT provider (so-called Secure Token Service, or STS) by using asymmetric key encryption.
 In your custom STS, you can add claims based on your business logic.

-Make sure the issuer, audience and claims all match up exactly between what is in JWT and the ContentKeyPolicyRestriction used in ContentKeyPolicy.
+Make sure that the issuer, audience, and claims all match up exactly between what's in JWT and the

 For more information, see Protect your content by using Media Services dynamic encryption.

-How and where to get JWT token before using it to request license or key?
+How and where did I get a JWT token before using it to request a license or key?

-- Player will need to make a request, after a user is authenticated, to the STS for such a token and assign it as the value of the token.
+The player makes a request, after a user is authenticated, to STS for such a token and assigns it as the value of the token.
 You can use the Azure Media Player API.

-How do you authorize requests to stream videos with AES encryption?
+How do I authorize requests to stream videos with AES encryption?

 Use Azure Media Services APIs for configuring license/key delivery and encrypting your assets (as shown in this sample).